openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 The patched app can be identified by the foreground authorization notification.
-The foreground authorization service improves the connection stability compared to the original app which do not use this service.
+The foreground authorization service improves the connection stability compared to the original app which does not use this service.

 ![LibreLink Foreground Service](../images/Libre2_ForegroundServiceNotification.png)

-Other indications could be the Linux penguin logo three dot menu -> Info or the font of the patched app.
+Other indications could be the Linux penguin logo in the three dot menu -> Info or the font of the patched app (2) different from the original app (1).
 These criteria are optional depending on the app source you choose.

 ![LibreLink Font Check](../images/LibreLinkPatchedCheck.png)